-1. Complete and submit the Application for Professional Field Semester by the end of the second week of the semester prior to the requested professional semester,

-- 2. Have successfully completed the junior level course sequence appropriate to the major, - 3.
+- 1. Complete and submit the Application for Professional Field Semester by the end of the second week of the semester prior to the requested professional semester, - 2.
+Have successfully completed the junior level course sequence appropriate to the major, - 3.
 Have presented an acceptable junior teacher education program portfolio, - 4.
+Present a cumulative grade point average of at least 2.7, - Complete all state-mandated training sessions required for certification (completed in EDUC 202), and - 6.
+Receive formal approval from the Teacher Education Committee.

-Present a cumulative grade point average of at least 2.7, a letter of support from an academic advisor.
+Adolescence education or TESOL majors seeking approval for student teaching outside the United States must present a cumulative grade point average of at least 2.8 and submit for the Teacher Education Committee's consideration an essay explaining qualification for and anticipated benefits of such a placement along with a letter of support from an academic advisor.
 (Overseas student teaching placements are currently not available in the Inclusive Childhood Education major.)

-5. Complete all state-mandated training sessions required for certification (completed in EDUC 202), and 6.
-Receive formal approval from the Teacher Education Committee.

-Adolescence education majors seeking approval for student teaching outside the United States must present a cumulative grade point average of at least 2.8 and submit for the Teacher Education Committee's consideration an essay explaining qualification for and anticipated benefits of such a placement along with